CarbonFlora/robusta/readme.md

 - Use bevy in -gui to build the frontend.
 - egui and `cargo add bevy_pancam --features bevy_egui`
 - multiple viewports
+- impliment and undo and redo system.
+The easiest way is to save the global resource (uistate) into a buffer with ~20 or so layers.

 ## Brainstorming
 - Meta-entities